iggsasharedtask2016/iggsasharedtask2016.github.io-src/content/pages/description.md

     * Full task Identification of subjective expressions with their respective sources and targets
     * Subtask a) Participants are given the subjective expressions and are only asked to identify opinion sources.
     * Subtask b) Participants are given the subjective expressions and are only asked to identify opinion targets.

+### Scorer

+The evaluation tool for the Shared Task is available for [download](http://iggsasharedtask2016.github.io/data/IGGSA-STEPS_eval2016.jar) as a Java runnable jar file. <br/> Documentation for the tool is provided [here](http://iggsasharedtask2016.github.io/data/Readme_runnablejar.txt).

 ### Formats